Creative Writing and Literary Studies/English

 Fall 10-week term plus pre-session course, spring (January-June) Language: English.
 Prereqs: 2.8 GPA and in subjects relevant to your study plan.
 Housing: Dormitory, information here.
 Details: Fall term students arrive early and choose from 2 courses (each worth 4 semester hours) with field trips and orientation; creative writing courses include a creative writing workshop, short fiction, poetry and writing for the screen.
-Courses offered in English Literature can be seen here ;Creative Writing courses can be found here Non-tuition Educational Expenses: higher
+Courses offerings can be found here.
+Non-tuition Educational Expenses: higher

 (D) Fall, Spring Language: English.
 Prereqs: 3.0 GPA.
 Housing: Dormitory, information here.
 Details: Extensive course options in creative writing, including prose, drama and poetry; the UEA Literary Festival features weekly lectures by published writers; prestigious alumni of the program include Ian McEwen.
 A list of modules can be found here.Non-tuition Educational Expenses: significantly higher.